MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/respond-first-incident-analyze.md

 Investigations usually involve responders viewing several apps while simultaneously checking various threat intelligence sources.
 Sometimes investigations are extended to hunting down other threats.
 Documenting facts and solutions in an attack investigation is an additional important task that provides history and context for other investigators’ use or for later investigations.
 These investigation tasks are simplified when using Microsoft 365 Defender through the following:

-- **Pivoting** – gathering information from several information-rich pages of an attack’s components (file, URL, mailbox, a user account, or device) is made easy through several views showing relationships and timeline of activities.
-Incident responders can drill down using timeline views of related alerts and events or across related attack components.
-Moreover, Microsoft 365 Defender aggregates all important attack data from various security services to aid in pivoting.
+- **Pivoting** – the portal aggregates important attack information contextualized across the Defender workloads enabled in your organization.
+The portal consolidates all information across a single attack’s components (file, URL, mailbox, a user account, or device), showing relationships and timeline of activities.
+With all the information available in a page, the portal allows incident responders to pivot across related entities and events to find the information they need to make decisions.

-- [**Hunting**](advanced-hunting-overview.md) – finding known and possible threats through the portal using Kusto queries.
-Incident responders can [hunt for threats with or without guidance](advanced-hunting-modes.md) within the portal.
+- [**Hunting**](advanced-hunting-overview.md) – threat hunters can find known and possible threats through the portal using Kusto queries.
+If you're new to Kusto, you can [hunt for threats with or without guidance](advanced-hunting-modes.md).

-- **Insight** – where applicable, previously detected events along with the actions done to these events are available to incident responders, adding context to present investigations.
-Moreover, incidents and alerts are enriched by Microsoft’s threat intelligence information and from sources like the [MITRE ATT&CK®](https://attack.mitre.org/) framework and [VirusTotal](https://www.virustotal.com/gui/home/upload).
+- **Insight** – where applicable, incident responders can view actions to previously detected event and alerts to aid present investigations.
+Additional insights are also automatically added to events and alerts through Microsoft’s own threat intelligence efforts and from sources like the [MITRE ATT&CK®](https://attack.mitre.org/) framework and [VirusTotal](https://www.virustotal.com/gui/home/upload).

 - **Collaboration** – security operations teams can view each team members’ decisions and actions on past and present incidents and alerts through portal features like comments, tagging, flagging, and assignment.
-Further collaboration with Microsoft’s managed detection and response service through [Microsoft Defender Experts for XDR](dex-xdr-overview.md) is also available when an organization requires an augmented response.
+Further collaboration with Microsoft’s managed detection and response service through [Defender Experts for XDR](dex-xdr-overview.md) and [Defender Experts for Hunting](defender-experts-for-hunting.md) are also available when an organization requires an augmented response.

 ## Attack overview

-Incident responders try to answer what happened through an investigation.
-The [attack story](investigate-incidents.md#attack-story) on an incident page provides full context of what happened in an attack, identifies all related alerts and events to the attack, and provides an overview of the automated remediation actions taken by Microsoft 365 Defender to mitigate the attack.
+The [attack story](investigate-incidents.md#attack-story) provides incident responders a full, contextualized overview what happened in an attack.
+Responders can view all related alerts and events, including the automated remediation actions taken by Microsoft 365 Defender to mitigate an attack.

 From the attack story, you can dive deeper into the details of an attack by exploring the tabs available on the [incident page](investigate-incidents.md).
 You can quickly remediate common attacks like phishing, password spray, and malicious app compromise through [incident response playbooks](/security/operations/incident-response-playbooks) accessible within the portal.
 These playbooks contain detection, response, and mitigation guidance that support incident investigations.